-The first azo pigment, tartrazine yellow, PY100, which is still used in artists’ paints, was patented in 1884. β-naphthol azo pigments were first introduced from 1895 to 1911, and they are still in production.
+The first azo pigment, tartrazine yellow, PY100, still used in artists’ paints, was patented in 1884. β-naphthol azo pigments were introduced from 1895 to 1911 and are still in production.
 The first Hansa yellow, PY1, was patented in 1909, and the first diarylide was synthesized in 1911.
 Because their importation from Germany was forbidden during World War I, American manufacturers began to study azo dyes in depth.
-Benzimidazolone pigments were first prepared in 1960, the same year that the class of diazo condensation pigments was introduced to the United States.
+Benzimidazolone pigments were first prepared in 1960, the same year the diazo condensation pigments were introduced to the United States.
 Azo pigments have become the largest class of synthetic organic pigments because of their ease of preparation and wide range of colors.

-Benzimidazolone pigments are monoazos that contain the benzimidazolone moiety as part of the coupling component.
-As the benzimidazolone ring of the coupling component imparts significant lightfastness, a number of pigments have been synthesized to provide a broad color range for this subclass.
-The acetoacetylarylamides cover the color range from greenish-yellow to orange, whereas the Naphtol AS types are red, carmine, violet, and brown.
+Benzimidazolone pigments are monoazos containing benzimidazolone moiety as part of the coupling component.
+As the benzimidazolone ring of the coupling component imparts significant lightfastness, several pigments have been synthesized to provide a broad color range for this subclass.
+The acetoacetylarylamides range from greenish-yellow to orange, whereas the Naphthol AS types are red, carmine, violet, and brown.

 Permanence and Compatibility

 Benzimidazolone pigments have outstanding bleed resistance, lightfastness, and moderate heat resistance.
-In fact, the lightfastness of some benzimidazolones approaches that of quinacridones and phthalocyanine.
+The lightfastness of some benzimidazolones approaches that of quinacridones and phthalocyanine.
 Benzimidazolones also possess high heat stability (usually to 260°C, although some members of this class are stable only to 200°C); some are among the most heat-stable organic.
-The general structure of diazo condensation pigments: (a) yellow series, and (b) brown, red, and violet series pigments.
-Benzimidazolones are used in artists’ paints, for coloring plastics, in automotive coatings, and in colored pencils and wood stains.
+The general structure of diazo condensation pigments: (a) yellow series and (b) brown, red, and violet series pigments.
+Benzimidazolones are used in artists’ paints, for coloring plastics, automotive coatings, and colored pencils and wood stains.

 Oil Absorption and Grinding

-Benzimidazolone yellow absorbs a large amount of oil—for every 100 grams of benzimidazolone yellow 52 grams of linseed oil is needed to form a coherent paste, and is the oil absorption value for this pigment.
+Benzimidazolone yellow absorbs a large amount of oil—for every 100 grams of benzimidazolone yellow, 52 grams of linseed oil is needed to form a coherent paste, the oil absorption value for this pigment.

 Benzimidazolone yellow is not among organic pigments that contain inadvertent polychlorinated biphenyls (PCB) or dichlorobenzidine (DCB) compounds.